 Moss Mountain Farm: Southern Hospitality, Rose Hoarding , and 2000 Years of Chickens

-I’ve heard the term southern hospitality and yet never traveling to “the south” I haven’t had the chance to experience it, until now.
+I’ve heard the term “Southern hospitality” and yet never having traveled to”the South” I haven’t had the chance to experience it.
+Until now.
 Last week I attended P. Allen Smith’s Garden2Grow at Moss Mountain Farm.
 The two-day event brought together gardening influencers with P. Allen Smith’s brand partners to have an open discussion about how to share the love of organic and sustainable gardening practices with gardeners everywhere.
 Our small group was fed like royalty and treated even better, and I learned a lot about the charismatic gentleman who has been hoarding roses and saving heritage poultry breeds for 25 years.

 P. Allen Smith

 Allen is a true southern gentleman and a passionate gardener, whose love of history can be seen throughout every inch of Moss Mountain Farm, the set for his stylish gardening television shows.
 Over the two days that Allen toured us around his farm, I learned why this man had captivated so many people around the world.
 He cares.
 He cares about organic gardens, growing better and healthier food, about the sustainability of the flowers that decorate the tables, and the history of the land.

 He showed his passion for saving rose varieties and heritage poultry, on a mission to ensure that they don’t face extinction.
 And he intimately knows about every flower, leaf, and feather on his farm.
 When you see a figure like that on television you wonder how much is posturing and how much is real.
 Allen is authentically the creative mind, style icon, and expert that he appears to be.